NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

 > It's true that at some very _low-level_ computers only understand `1`s and `0`s, but, fortunately, we don't usually have to worry about that.
-In particular, code is a much _higher level_ way to communicate with a computer
+In particular, code is a much _higher level_ way to communicate with a computer.
 </details>
 <details>
 <summary>